anywhichway/denodata/README.md

 - Until production release, all versions will just have a tertiary version number.
 - Beta  commenced when unit test coverage first exceeded 90%
 - The exposed API is stable.
 Additional features may be exposed.

+2023-07-27 v0.0.24 (Beta)
+  - Some adjustments to README.md to start brining documentation in line with TypeScript.
+  - Modified index.ts to export `Denodata` as well as an alias `Denobase` to preserve backward compatibility.

 2023-07-27 v0.0.23 (Beta)
   - Renamed to `denodata` because `denobase` was already taken on `deno.land/x`.